prim011/CPP-Examples/abstClass/README.md

 ## The Abstract class
 Imagine you would like to store only the information needed for accessing the University Library without necessarily disclosing if the user is a professor or a student.
 For the benefit of this exercise, we have assumed that minimal information is constituted by
-- _serial number_: incrementally increasing and shared between professors and students (that might not be what happens in reality)
+- _serial number_: incrementally increasing number shared between professors and students (that might not be what happens in reality)
 - The _name_ is an identification, but it could have been anything else for identifying the users, for example, a digital identity.
 - Whether the user has _active_ permission.
-In this case, the student or the professor are allowed in the University Library
+In this case, the student or the professor are allowed in the University Library.
+It could be a proof from a digital signature or a zero-knowledge proof (zkp) in a more sophisticated digital identity scenario.

 The _LibAccess_ class is not a pure virtual class as we have introduced a dedicated printout function of only the information needed for accessing the library (i.e. those three fields we have presented before).